stevehord/Igneous/README.md

 # Integration Tests
-./test_put.sh . - sequentially uploads one small file and one large (multi-packet) file ./test_get.sh . - sequentially uploads one small file and one large (multi-packet) file and retrieves them ./multi_file_upload.sh - Concurently runs the test_put.sh file three times
+./test_put.sh . - sequentially uploads one small file and one large (multi-packet) file

+./test_get.sh . - sequentially uploads one small file and one large (multi-packet) file and retrieves them two new files are created in the testFiles directory

+./multi_file_upload.sh - Concurently runs the test_put.sh file three times

 Note: There is no validation.
 You must view the results in the output window and check file sizes

 # ToDo:
 Error Handling - none

 Memory Leak Testing - none

-Concurrent File handling - Likely works but with limited testing
+Concurrent File handling - Likely works but with lots of limits

 Uploading multiple files with the same file name concurrently is not supported.
 It will produce incorrect results.
-There is no attempt to increment file names
+There is no attempt to guarentee unique file names